 Import sample list on GIS computer: in LabVIEW (header “control panel”), press “sample list import” and select in “sample label” the first sample (BE-number)

-In LabVIEW (header “general parameter”), copy “Measurement file path” to “Sequence folder”
+In LabVIEW (header “general parameter”), copy “Measurement file path” from the lower part of screen to the “Sequence folder”

+Check the “row to update” and “File row” (consecutive number on control panel in the sample list: position # minus 1 is the row to update).
+Note that the “File row” may extend the value of 8, e.g. cracker position 4 of the second cracker magazine has the File row 12.

 In LabVIEW (header “settings”), change Next target to 7 (or to the next one after having measured Std and Bk)